 - dusk on the deck w/George under my sweatshirt

-Once you’ve gathered 8 or 10 of these meaningful moments from 2020 you can put them in chronological order.
+Once you’ve gathered these meaningful moments from the past year you can put them in chronological order.

 Begin with this journaling prompt: It was a time when…

 Capture the essence of each stepping stone in your journal, a paragraph or so.
-It doesn’t have to be long, unless your feel the urge to keep writing.
+It doesn’t have to be long, unless you feel the urge to keep writing.

 Here’s an example from my journal, to give you a sense of it.
 Because, you know, George!
-He is so clearly tied to the meaning of life for me.
+He’s my cat and is very clearly tied to the meaning of life for me.

 It was a time when the sun was setting, day ebbing and George jumped up on me and got under my sweatshirt.
 He’s done this dozens of times but there was an instant of pure knowing that this moment was everything, life consolidated into a waning day and the warmth and connection of this small living creature whom I love so much.
 I said, “I never expected to have a moment like this,” meaning outside a tiny beach cottage at summer’s end with this little guy cuddled into me, the chill descending, the waves faint in the background.
 These things we can’t see for ourselves, I think that was the point.
 That our lives are so much deeper than what we expect and we have to give ourselves over to that, flail around and let the road take us where it will.
 Give into it because that’s when we’ll be surprised by these small precious moments.